-Turn in your assignment in your 'Git' repository as usual.
+Submit your assignment to your 'Git' repository as usual.
 Only the work inside your repository will be evaluated during the defense.
-Don't hesitate to double check the names of your folders and files to ensure they are correct.
+Don't hesitate to double check the names of your files to ensure they are correct.

 During the evaluation, a brief modification of the project may occasionally be requested.
 This could involve a minor behavior change, a few lines of code to write or rewrite, or an easy-to-add feature.